colobot/colobot-lint/RULES.md

  - empty lines divide certain include blocks, as in the example
  - local include paths use full relative paths, for example `common/resources/resource_manager.h`, not `resource_manager.h`, even if the included file is in same directory

-Note: local vs global includes are distinguished based on compiler include paths given with commandline argument(s) `-project-local-include-path {include path}`.
+Note: local vs global includes are distinguished based on compiler include paths given with commandline argument(s) `-project-local-include-path /path/to/includes`.
 These paths are also used to generate expected local include relative paths.

 ### Whitespace rule